 Every month in Flipping 50’s Café I add a new challenge.
-[This month it’s a bye-bye cellulite challenge].
-Individuals in our Virtual Gym, with me as your Virtual Personal trainer may be going through their own journey for arthritis or joint pain reduction – weight loss – training for an event or bone density…
+(This month it’s a “Bye-Bye Cellulite” challenge).
+Individuals in our Virtual Gym, with me as your virtual personal trainer, may be going through their own journey with arthritis or joint pain reduction, bone density, weight loss, or training for an event.

-Our challenges allow the unique protocol so there are work-days, recovery days, and balance body approach.
+Our challenges follow a unique protocol with work-days, recovery days, and balance-body approaches.
 It’s not an isolated focus on one muscle group.

-When you are doing corrective exercises however – some daily focus can be good.
-Side clams, hip bridges… and deep core muscle activation… such that you’re not reaching true fatigue – or temporary failure – but you’re waking up lazy muscles – that require consistent and frequent stimulation – then daily is good.
+When you are doing corrective exercises, some daily focus can be good.
+For example, side clams, hip bridges, and deep core muscle activation, where you are not reaching true fatigue, or temporary failure, but rather waking up lazy muscles that require consistent and frequent stimulation , then daily is good.

-Liken it to getting better at reading or meditating.
-It takes regularly doing that activity to get better at doing it.
-To activate a lazy muscle more isn’t better, but consistency is a must.
+Liken it to getting better at reading or meditating, it takes consistency to see improvement.
+Likewise, when activating a lazy muscle, more isn’t better, but consistency is a must.

 Marcia is such a critical thinker!
 This was a great question.
 The answer can save you from injury, overuse, and wasting time and energy on something that won’t get you results.

-I’m going to leave you with this favorite set of stretches I’ve done daily for a year and then pretty regularly thereafter.
-If you have hip or back or potentially knee issues, you’re going to love this one.
+I’m going to leave you with this favorite set of stretches I did daily for a year and then pretty regularly thereafter.
+If you have hip, back or potentially knee issues, you’re going to love this one.

 - Standing hip flexor